Qualifying For Jumbo Loans And Types Of Jumbo Mortgages

 Another name for a jumbo mortgage is a non-conforming mortgage.

-- Fannie Mae and Freddie Mac only buy mortgages meeting their guidelines for down payment, credit score, post-closing reserves, and loan amount.
+- Fannie Mae and Freddie Mac only buy mortgages meeting their guidelines for the down payment, credit score, post-closing reserves, and loan amount

-- In 2017, the conforming loan size limit for a one-unit home is $424,100 nationwide, but can go higher in certain high-priced markets.
+- In 2020, the conforming loan size limit for a one-unit home is $510,400 nationwide but can go higher in certain high-priced markets

 - Loans greater than these limits are usually called jumbo mortgages, but can also be called non-conforming mortgages